 To see the best of everything, start at the east end of the parking area (“east” here means the direction of Santa Monica) and walk out toward the point, taking your first left (at the tide pool interpretive sign) and heading down 102 stairs to a quiet sandy beach.
 Here you can stroll for a half-mile or more, check out the tide pools, or just lounge on the sand.
 Back at the top of the stairs, continue your clockwise traverse by bearing left at the next intersection, which puts you on a boardwalk that leads to a bench out on the nose of the point.

-Here you can scan the ocean Pacific gray whales, currently heading north on their annual migration.
+Here you can scan the ocean for gray whales.
 Resuming the loop, you’ll have another chance to drop down to Zuma Beach, right at the spot where the Statue of Liberty poked out of the sand in the final scene in Planet of the Apes.
 Before you loop back to your car, pick up the high trail that you skipped when you did the boardwalk.
 This leads through truly giant coreopsis to the crown of the point and a sweeping view of Santa Monica Bay and the upper Malibu coastline.

 BONUS: Because the point faces south, you can get a great view here of both sunrise and sunset over the Pacific.